mayzinmoe123/eform_for_android/README.md

 samples, guidance on mobile development, and a full API reference.

 preview for info
-step 1: add argsin Navigator.pushNamed
+step 1: add args in Navigator.pushNamed
                 arguments: {
                     'form_id': formId,
                     'edit': true,